evkx/evkx.github.io/content/models/peugot/208/E-208/_index.md

 ## User interface and control

-The  screen behind the steering wheel integrated into the dashboard is 10.3 inches large.
-The touch screen on the dashboard's center  is 10.3 inches large.
+The  screen behind the steering wheel integrated into the dashboard is 10.3 inches large .
+The touch screen on the dashboard's center  is 10.3 inches large .
 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.